marchandd/docker_index/docs/portable-apps.md

 Use Docker container to install easily Windows apps on Linux environment.
-Container permits to test apps into independent environment from the host without have to install Wine emulator and VNC or SSH servers.
+Container permits to test apps into independent environment from the host without have to install locally Wine emulator and VNC or SSH servers.
-Dedicated to non-computer specialist user, scripts and commands are reduce to minimum and SSL usage is not available.
+Dedicated to user non-computer specialist, scripts and commands are reduced to minimum.
+VNC client: SSL usage is not available for have less software to install.
+SSL client: user & password usage is only available (not secret-key value).

-Only 10 minutes to have 5 Portable-Apps ready to run with only 10 scripts to launch without parameter and 1 command line to run !
+Only 10 minutes to have 5 Portable-Apps ready to run with only 10 scripts to launch without parameter and just 1 command line to run !

 Take precaution when you use it because portability is not guaranteed...
-Samples software proposed are available with 50 to 100 % functional features but it's sufficient to discover great software !
+Software samples proposed are available with 50 to 100 % functional features but it's sufficient to discover great software !
 I recommend to use these great software in last version on Windows OS, but take advantage to discover them in isolated Linux environment into